 The fire district's offer to buy the 9-R administration building is a transaction between the school district and the fire district.
 The city is not a buyer or seller of the 9-R administration building.
 Any proposed use of the 9R property for a relocated downtown fire station will require a full review by the city including public input.
 No application has been submitted yet.

-On Tuesday, Nov.
-2, 2021: the City Council continued a public hearing and approved the amended subdivision plan for Buckley Park, which included the following modified boundaries:
+Nov.
+2, 2021: City Council continued a public hearing and approved the amended subdivision plan for Buckley Park, which included the following modified boundaries:

 The fire district was informed of the city’s land-use process and three paths were available to the district: